gaurablohani01/lohanigaurab/README.md

 # Gaurab Lohani - Portfolio & Educational Platform

 A modern, responsive portfolio website and educational resource platform showcasing the work and skills of Gaurab Lohani, a Backend Developer specializing in Python, Django, Flask, and modern web technologies.
-Features an extensive BIM (Bachelor in Information Management) past questions library with copy protection and professional exam formatting.
+Features an extensive BITM (Bachelor in Information Technology and Management) past questions library with copy protection and professional exam formatting.

 Visit the live website: [www.lohanigaurab.com.np](https://www.lohanigaurab.com.np)